javajosh/simpatico/stree3.md

 Rather than recomputing the entire reduction from root every time, we cache the last residue and reduce that residue plus the new input.
   * Concern: There may be cases where you don't want this, and the canonical definition of residue doesn't require this. maybe put behind a flag default to true.
   * Concern: residues are NOT serialized, and will all need to be recomputed on deserialization (which happens naturally).
   * Concern: I don't like maintaining parallel arrays like branches and branchResidues.
-One alternative is to add a special node to every branch of the n-arry tree and store the branchResidue there.
+One alternative is to add a special node to every branch of the n-ary tree and store the branchResidue there.
 That has some conceptual niceness, as that node moves along leaving behind valid input.
 OTOH you now have inhomogenous nodes in the tree.

 ```js
 import {stringifyWithFunctions, parseWithFunctions, peek} from "./core.js";